AGS Blog Header

 The Story: Companies Struggle if They Wait for Talent to Come to Them

 Finding and matching the right talent to fit the requirements of a role is a primary focus of traditional recruiting.
-The old post-and-pray model of sending an ad to a job board and hoping for a response will no longer sustain a lasting talent strategy, yet companies often rely on that approach to fill roles with mixed results.
+The old post-and-pray model of sending an ad to a job board and hoping for a response will no longer sustain a lasting talent strategy, yet companies continue to rely on that approach to fill roles with mixed results.

 Takeaway: Data and Analytics Tools Underpin a Must-Have Sourcing Capability